postsharp/Metalama.Samples/examples/log/log-3/README.md

 [!metalama-project-buttons .]

 So far, our logging aspect writes messages that include _constant_ text and _compile-time_ expressions.
-Let's now add the values of parameters and the method return value, which are not known at compile time.
-We want our aspect to generate an _interpolated string_ that includes parameter values.
+Let's now add the values of parameters and the method return value.

+Including parameter values in traces is important because it provides essential context to help developers understand the application's state during execution.
+Parameter values give insights into how data flows through the system, allowing developers to identify potential issues more efficiently.
+By having this contextual information, developers can more easily diagnose and debug problems, reducing the time spent recreating issues and tracing through code paths, ultimately resulting in a more stable and reliable application.

 Here is the code transformed by the new aspect:

 [!metalama-compare Calculator.cs ]

+> [!WARNING]
+> Including sensitive information (e.g., user credentials, personal data, etc.) in logs can pose a security risk.
+Be cautious when adding parameter values to logs and avoid exposing sensitive data.
+> To remove sensitive information from the logs, see <xref:sample-log-7>

 ## Implementation